Trump cites teenaged son's bout with coronavirus in calling for schools to reopen

 Trump has sought to convince states to reopen schools and return to normal, but teachers’ unions have fought the move, arguing that teachers could be infected by their students.
 Funding for protective measures at schools has been caught up in a partisan fight in Washington.

-“Twenty days from today, we’re going to win this state,” Trump said on a windy night in Des Moines, where many in the crowd were not wearing masks to guard against the novel coronavirus that has killed nearly 216,000 Americans.
+“Twenty days from today, we’re going to win this state,” Trump said on a windy night in Des Moines, where many in the crowd were not wearing masks to guard against the virus that has killed nearly 216,000 Americans.

 On Thursday he will be in North Carolina and Florida, on Friday he will campaign in Florida and Georgia and on Saturday he will speak in Michigan and Wisconsin.
 All of these are states he won in 2016 but are in danger of going to Biden this year, potentially denying Trump a second term.

-He is expected to spend Saturday night in Las Vegas, Nevada, and then launch into a western swing.
+He is expected to spend Saturday night in Las Vegas, Nevada, and then swing through western states.

+Trump repeated a vow to bring most U.S. troops home from Afghanistan soon as part of his bid to halt “endless wars.”
+The promise has raised concerns within the Afghan government that a U.S. pullout could leave the country more vulnerable to the Taliban.

+“We’re almost finished in Afghanistan coming in,” he said, adding that he wanted the troops reduced “down to a small number coming home by the end of the year - hopefully the end of the year, shortly thereafter.”

-Trump on Wednesday pulled into a statistical tie with Biden in Florida, a key battleground, at 47% vs 49% with a credibility interval of four points, a Reuters/Ipsos opinion poll showed, though Biden had a 10 percentage point advantage nationally among likely voters.
+Trump on Wednesday pulled into a statistical tie with Biden in hotly-contested Florida at 47% vs 49% with a credibility interval of four points, a Reuters/Ipsos opinion poll showed, though Biden had a 10 percentage point advantage nationally among likely voters.

 On Thursday, Trump and Biden, who had been due to hold a second presidential debate, will instead take part in dueling televised town halls.
 NBC News said Trump’s event in Miami would take place outdoors to prevent the spread of the coronavirus.